Is $150K a Good Salary for a Single Person?

 Recommended: What Is the Average Pay in the United States Per Year?

-Median Income in the US by State in 2024
+Median Household Income in the US by State

 The median income of workers differs across state lines, often even for the same profession.
 Typically, this is due to varying costs of living between states.
-Below are the median household incomes in every U.S. state, according to the latest data available from the U.S. Census Bureau.
+Below are the median household incomes in each U.S. state, according to the latest data available from the U.S. Census Bureau.

 State